edsoncelio/kuberhealthy-grafana-demo/custom-check-demo/README.md

-## custom-check-demo
+# custom-check-demo

-This custom check receive an grafana instance URL and do a simple ping check expecting the http code 200
+This custom check receives a Grafana instance URL and does a simple ping check expecting the HTTP code 200